DanielHardan/danielhardan.github.io/_posts/2025-07-29-healthcare-data-quality-framework.md

 ---
 title: Probabilistic Methods for Data Quality in Healthcare
-date: 2025-01-15 10:00:00 -0500
+date: 2025-07-29
 categories: [Healthcare, Data Quality, AI]
 tags: [healthcare, data-quality, ai, anomaly-detection, data-governance, data-science]
 pin: false
 math: false
 mermaid: false
-description: Integrating AI-Powered Anomaly Detection into Existing Healthcare Data Quality Frameworks
+description: Exploring the pragmatic application of AI models for detecting data quality issues in healthcare.
 ---

 Ensuring data quality in healthcare is no longer just about rule-based validations—it now requires intelligent systems capable of adapting to complexity and scale.
 In this post, we explore how **probabilistic methods and AI-driven anomaly detection** can enhance traditional data quality frameworks, making them more responsive, scalable, and effective in real-world healthcare environments.